 What does the Legal Department do?

 The ACLU Legal Department is not a legal aid services organization, like the Public Defender’s Office or other neighborhood legal services that provide legal services to low-income individuals, including legal advice as it pertains to specific cases.
-The main objective of our litigation department is to bring impact cases that defend and promote the fundamental guarantees for civil rights and individual liberties protected by federal and state constitutions.
+The main objective of our litigation department is to bring high-impact cases that defend and promote the fundamental guarantees for civil rights and individual liberties protected by federal and state constitutions.

 What area does the ACLU of Northern California cover?

 We only handle matters that arise in the Northern California region, stretching north to the California border and south to Monterey and Inyo counties.
 If your issue arises elsewhere, including in Southern California, find your local ACLU office.